kpturner/chromis/README.md

 Starting and debugging
 ----------------------

 The normal way to start the server is exactly the same way as was defined previously to start the migration server.
 This will start up the main server, and you can use the built in debug facilities in Visual Studio Code to set break points etc. If you want to use Visual Studio Code to debug a back-end server instead of the main server, then you can start the main server from a command line.
-Navigate to **c:\\users\\&lt;user&gt;\\repos\\chromis** and run
+Navigate to **c:\\users\\&lt;user&gt;\\repos\\rns-node** and run

 **npm install** *(only needed the first time you go to start it)*